 After you have ranked ideas and determined which you will implement, promote them as features to your IT roadmap.
 Your key initiatives and team capacity can help you determine the timeline.

 Throughout the process, keep customers informed of status and next steps.
 Even if an idea must be rejected, customers will appreciate hearing why.
 Show gratitude for the idea and encourage customers to submit again in the future.

 Traditionally, it has been challenging for IT teams to bring visibility to planned work.
-With effective idea management, you can bring cross-functional teammates into the process and collaborate on valuable improvements.
+Aha!
+Ideas is purpose-built idea management software that makes it easy to collect, evaluate, and score ideas all in a single place.
+You can bring cross-functional teammates into the process and collaborate on valuable improvements.
 Great idea management ultimately drives smarter decisions.

 - Introduction to information technology